aparra/follower_maze/README.md

 ![Components](http://s21.postimg.org/3w0ofko2f/follower_maze.jpg)

 * Input is handled by UserClientHandler and EventClientHandler.
-  * UserClientHandler receives users connections and for each user opens a connection in Router component.
+  * UserClientHandler receives users connections.
+The processing is delegated to a new thread, for each user connection one session is opened in Router component.
-  * EventClientHandler receives the events and stores it in a buffer inside Router component.
+  * EventClientHandler receives the events.
+The processing is delegated to a new thread that stores the received event in a buffer inside Router component.
 * Router has a list of routes.
 Each route is responsible for handling an unique event.
 According the event, a Route should update the user information, if required.
 Also a Route returns the users that should notified by event.
 * Delivery process (of routing process) happens in order of sequence of events.
 If an event is received but cannot be delivered, it waits in the buffer until your predecessor event be received.